Museum: Early

 In France, the first public museum was the Louvre in Paris, opened in 1793 during the French Revolution, which enabled for the first time free access to the former French royal collections for people of all stations and status.
 The fabulous art treasures collected by the French monarchy over centuries were accessible to the public three days each "décade" (the 10-day unit which had replaced the week in the French Republican Calendar).
 The Conservatoire du muséum national des Arts (National Museum of Arts's Conservatory) was charged with organizing the Louvre as a national public museum and the centerpiece of a planned national museum system.
 As Napoléon I conquered the great cities of Europe, confiscating art objects as he went, the collections grew and the organizational task became more and more complicated.
-After Napoleon was defeated in 1815, many of the treasures he had amassed were gradually returned to their owners (and many were not).
+Following Napoleon's defeat in 1815, some of the treasures he had amassed were eventually returned to their owners.
 His plan was never fully realized, but his concept of a museum as an agent of nationalistic fervor had a profound influence throughout Europe.